 [2] “Measuring Analyst Question Quality in Conference Calls: A Machine Learning Approach” (with Ari Yezegel and Xiao-Jun Zhang)

-• Revise and resubmit at Journal of Accounting and Economics
+- Revise and resubmit at Journal of Accounting and Economics

-• Presented at: Bentley University*
+- Presented at: Carnegie Mellon University*, Bentley University*

 [3] “Silence After the Call: Strategic Withholding of Earnings Call Materials on Corporate Websites” (with Wilbur Chen, Omri Even-Tov, and Ziqing Tian)

-• Presented at: HKUST*, UC Berkeley Brownbag
+- Presented at: HKUST*, UC Berkeley Brownbag

 [4] “Credit Sentiments in Conference Calls and Bond Market Returns” (solo-authored)

-• Presented at: 2024 AAA FARS Mid-year Meeting (Research Roundtable), 2023 AAA Annual Meeting, UC Berkeley Accounting Seminar
+- Presented at: 2024 AAA FARS Mid-year Meeting (Research Roundtable), 2023 AAA Annual Meeting, UC Berkeley Accounting Seminar

-• Abstract: I examine whether and how bond market returns are affected by credit sentiments in conference calls, which refer to the tone of management and analysts when they discuss credit-related topics.
+- Abstract: I examine whether and how bond market returns are affected by credit sentiments in conference calls, which refer to the tone of management and analysts when they discuss credit-related topics.
 I first show that more positive credit sentiments in conference calls are associated with more positive credit rating changes as well as lower CDS spreads and cost of debt in the future.
 Consistent with the asymmetric bond price responses to earnings news in the literature, I document a positive relation between credit sentiments and bond returns around earnings announcements mainly for firms with negative earnings news.
 I also document a significant relationship between credit sentiments and future bond returns, suggesting that bond investors underreact to credit sentiment information.
 Cross-sectional analysis shows that management credit sentiments are more informative for firms with more debt or worse credit ratings, but its informativeness is substantially reduced when the macro credit environment is extremely negative.
 Analyst credit sentiments are more informative for firms with recent issuance of new bonds or credit rating downgrades when management might have incentives to inflate their credit sentiments.

 * Presented by coauthors